- Multiple investing options

 CrowdStreet is a digital real estate investing platform for accredited investors.
 It offers three distinct ways for investors to gain exposure to the commercial real estate market: diversified funds and vehicles that hold multiple assets in a single package, individual deals that offer more granular exposure to specific geographic markets and properties, and tailored portfolios built and managed by seasoned real estate investment professionals.

 Although past performance is not necessarily indicative of future results, CrowdStreet’s returns compare favorably to broader market benchmarks like the S&P 500 stock index.

-According to CrowdStreet, the platform’s marketplace investments average an annualized internal rate of return (IRR) of 17.10% since inception (as of July 2021).
+According to CrowdStreet, the platform’s marketplace investments average an annualized internal rate of return (IRR) of 18.5% since inception (as of early 2022).
 For comparison, the S&P 500 has exceeded that rate of return only twice (in 2017 and 2019) since CrowdStreet’s founding in 2014, according to Macro Trends.

 Interested in diversifying your investments and gaining exposure to a vast, opportunity-rich asset class with CrowdStreet?
 Read on to learn more about how CrowdStreet works, how to build out your CrowdStreet portfolio with investment opportunities available on the CrowdStreet Marketplace, and how to determine whether the platform is right for you.

 Several commercial real estate deal types are available on the CrowdStreet Marketplace: debt, mezzanine debt, equity, preferred equity, and real estate investment trusts (REITs).
 Each investment falls into one of four general risk categories: core deals, core-plus deals, value-add deals, and opportunistic deals.

 Separately, CrowdStreet offers three distinct investment options built to suit different investors’ needs and preferences: diversified funds and vehicles, individual deals, and tailored portfolios.

 Deal Types Available on CrowdStreet